CDAT/cdat.github.io/governance.md

 ---
 title: Governance
 layout: default
 ---

 ## Governance

 ### Purpose
-The UV-CDAT Review Board (URB) is a group of individuals whose goal is to advance the technology in UV-CDAT by providing direction and oversight to its development.
-While the open-source nature of UV-CDAT allows natural progression via its many developers, the board seeks to balance the intentions of each small group of developers, ensuring that changes will benefit the community as a whole.
+The CDAT Review Board (URB) is a group of individuals whose goal is to advance the technology in CDAT by providing direction and oversight to its development.
+While the open-source nature of CDAT allows natural progression via its many developers, the board seeks to balance the intentions of each small group of developers, ensuring that changes will benefit the community as a whole.
 The URB serves the following functions:

-  * Maintain a roadmap of UV-CDAT including long-term plans.
+  * Maintain a roadmap of CDAT including long-term plans.
-  * Make decisions on high-impact code changes to UV-CDAT.
+  * Make decisions on high-impact code changes to CDAT.

-Any changes in direction that deviate significantly from the UV-CDAT proposal must be cleared with the Department of Energy (DOE) Biological and Environmental Research (BER) office, the primary sponsor of this activity.
+Any changes in direction that deviate significantly from the CDAT proposal must be cleared with the Department of Energy (DOE) Biological and Environmental Research (BER) office, the primary sponsor of this activity.

 ### Scope of URB Intervention
 Code changes with a high impact on developers and/or users should be reviewed by the URB.
 The following are some guiding principles for deciding whether changes require URB involvement:

   * Will the change significantly affect backwards compatibility?
-  * Does the change cause a significant shift in the functionality and scope of UV-CDAT?
+  * Does the change cause a significant shift in the functionality and scope of CDAT?
   * Are there licensing issues with the code?

 Bug fixes will not in general require URB approval.
 Small feature additions will not require approval provided they are part of an associated development plan (see the Managing the Development Process document).
 In both cases, changes must be formally documented and published to the mailing list for comment before implementation.